annicetan/eCommerce/README.md

 - Customers who wants to find out more about what merchandise or products Haidilao sells when they click on Merchandise page
 - Customers who have heard about Haidilao but have not tried it, are able to find out more information about Haidilao when they click on the About & Home page

-### Wireframe

 ## Features
 - Feature 1: Home Page
-  - Once user opens the website, they will be met by the website's home page with a picture and a logo of Haidilao for a few seconds
+  - Once user opens the website, they will be met by the website's home page with Welcome statements,ways to contact us and social media buttons for a few seconds

 - Feature 2: About Page
   - When user click on the 'About' tab, the page will be opened up and they will be able to see the contents of the website.
-We will include a link to the HaiDiLao's original website that shows their mission, motto and services.
+We will include HaiDiLao's brand story and vision.

 - Feature 3: Haidilao Merchandise Page
   - Main point of this entire project